Which Similarity-Sensitive Entropy (Sentropy)?: Discussion

-Our results suggest first testing whether the entropy lies near 1 or $n$; if so, to explore, if possible, different $k$ values to delineate a non‑trivial range; and finally to select a $k$ approximately in the middle of this range (on a logarithmic scale).
+Our results suggest first testing whether the entropy lies near 1 or $n$; if so, to explore, if possible, different $k$ values to delineate a non-trivial range; and finally to select a $k$ approximately in the middle of this range (on a logarithmic scale).
 Both the choice of similarity measure and the value of $k$ have effects on the resulting entropy that cannot be ignored.
-Thus to some extent, the information in a system is in the eye of the beholder.
+Thus to some extent, from a quantitative perspective, the information in a system is in the eye of the beholder.